World Heritage Site

-- the Darjeeling Himalayan Railway was recognized first in 1999, Nilgiri Mountain Railway followed suite as an extension to the site in 2005, and the Kalka–Shimla Railway in 2008 was further added as an extension
+- the Darjeeling Himalayan Railway was recognized first in 1999, Nilgiri Mountain Railway followed suit as an extension to the site in 2005, and the Kalka–Shimla Railway 2008 was further added as an extension

 - The construction of the Nilgiri Mountain Railway, a 46-km long meter-gauge single-track railway in Tamil Nadu State was first proposed in 1854, but due to the difficulty of the mountainous location, the work only started in 1891 and was completed in 1908.

 - This railway, scaling an elevation of 326 m to 2,203 m, represented the latest technology of the time.

 - The Kalka Shimla Railway, a 96-km long, single-track working rail link built in the mid-19th century to provide a service to the highland town of Shimla is emblematic of the technical and material efforts to disenclave mountain populations through the railway.
 All three railways are still fully operational

 23. Mahabodhi Temple Complex at Bodh Gaya (2002): Bihar

 - The Mahabodhi Temple Complex is one of the four holy sites related to the life of the Lord Buddha, and particularly to the attainment of Enlightenment.

 - The first temple was built by Emperor Asoka in the 3rd century B.C., and the present temple dates from the 5th or 6th centuries.
 It is one of the earliest Buddhist temples built entirely in brick, still standing in India, from the late Gupta period.